 Professor Zhu has published scholarly essays in comparative literature, modern Chinese literature and Chinese cinema.
 Her first book is entitled Gender and Subjectivities in Early Twentieth-century Chinese Literature and Culture (Palgrave 2015).
 With firsthand cultural texts and fresh literary analysis, this book explores how Chinese intellectuals in the early twentieth century rescued the feminine as the inferior other from the colonial sex/gender binary, and reconstructed the feminine as a bisexual quality that both gave birth to and empowered modern Chinese subjectivities.

-Ping Zhu has recently co-edited (with Zhuoyi Wang and Jason McGrath) a volume entitled Maoist Laugher (link), which was published at Hong Kong University Press in 2019 and won the Choice Outstanding Academic Title in 2020.
+Ping Zhu has co-edited (with Zhuoyi Wang and Jason McGrath) a volume entitled Maoist Laugher (link), which was published at Hong Kong University Press in 2019 and won the Choice Outstanding Academic Title in 2020.
 The ten essays in this volume examines the social, political, psychological, and aesthetic models of the marriage of laughter and politics during the Maoist period from a variety of theoretical perspectives.
-She is currently working on another edited volume with Faye Hui Xiao, titled Feminisms with Chinese Characteristics, which will come out in early 2021.
+She has finished another coedited volume with Faye Hui Xiao, titled Feminisms with Chinese Characteristics, which will come out in early 2021.
 The twelve chapters in this interdisciplinary volume address the theme of “feminisms with Chinese characteristics” from different perspectives rendered from lived experiences, historical reflections, theoretical ruminations, and cultural and sociopolitical critiques, painting a panoramic picture of Chinese feminisms in the age of globalization.
 The volume intends to set up a stage for multiple voices, analyses, and interpretations of contemporary Chinese feminisms, which constantly substantiate, underlie, supplement, contradict, offset, and dialogize with each other.